Please read before you rent:

 Q. Can I take the bike into Canada?

 A. Yes, as long as we have advance notification; we can then obtain the necessary proof of insurance cards that you will need to have with you.
 Also, remember that you will need your passport for travel into Canada.
 NOTE: We do not offer roadside assistance or recovery in Canada.
+You are NOT ALLOWED on the Dempster Highway (Inuvik/Canol Road/Yellowknife).

 Q. What about insurance coverage?
 Am I responsible?

 A. We provide insurance coverage as part of the rental agreement.
 The liability insurance covers the Alaska required minimums.
 If you want higher limits, it is available at a reasonable cost.
 We also suggest that you contact your insurance company to see if your current coverage extends to rental motorcycles.
 NOTE: Your insurance is primary to any insurance we provide.
+There is a $2500 deductible and you are responsible.

 You are responsible for the actual cost of damage to the motorcycle, as well as repair or replacement of any accessories lost or damaged that is not covered by insurance.
 This includes any body damage, engine damage, as well as damage to the windshield, crash bars, panniers, etc., any of which might be a result from dropping the bike, a traffic accident, or putting the wrong fuel in the tank.
-Depending upon the extend of the damage, loss-of-use time may also incur an additional cost.

 Q. Is your insurance coverage all-inclusive?